 Holton Gun & Bow Club

-The event features a paper target showing 5 eggs
+This competition features a paper target with 5 egg images

 Scores are posted in the clubhouse.

 with the Range Master ending any practice shooting.

 for the date and time of the event.

 Also check the marque on the home page for last minute changes.

 Plan to arrive early to register and practice.

 There are several variants of this discipline.